Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Design

 Hashless CDC algorithms such as \textit{AE} \cite{ae}, \textit{RAM} \cite{ram}, and \textit{MAXP} \cite{maxp} all consist of a subsequence that identifies the \textit{extreme byte} (maximum/minimum) in a fixed-size window.
 The size of this window depends upon the expected average chunk size and can be as large as $4-8$KB.
 As this subsequence may need to be performed more than once per chunk, we propose accelerating it using a novel \textit{tree-based search approach}.
 Let us consider the search for a maximum value using AVX-512 instructions (Figure \ref{fig:design_phase1}).
 Note that the same method can be used with other vector instruction sets as well as to find minimum values.

 We first divide the fixed-size window into smaller sub-regions, loading all the bytes into AVX-compatible \texttt{m512i} variables in \textit{Step 1}.
 We load these bytes in a packed fashion i.e. each \texttt{m512i} variable contains 64 adjacent bytes.
 We then use vector \texttt{mm512\_max} instructions to find the pairwise maximum among packed byte pairs (\textit{Step 2}).
-For instance, among bytes "E1" and "21", byte value "E1" is the maximum.
+For instance, among the bytes \texttt{0xE1} and \texttt{0x21}, byte value \texttt{0xE1} is the maximum.
 The resulting pairwise maximums are packed into a destination variable ($V_5$ in the figure).

 \textit{Step 3} compares these resulting variables $V_5$ and $V_6$ from \textit{Step 2} using \texttt{mm512\_max} instructions to find the pairwise maximums.
 We repeat this process, building a tree of \texttt{m512i} variables until we are left with a single variable $V_7$ containing the maximum-valued 64 bytes from across the entire region.
 We scan these bytes sequentially in \textit{Step K} to determine the maximum valued byte.